morashroom/OutComDeter/README.md

 # OC-Hunter:Co-Matching Attention Mechanisms for Just-In-Time Detection of Obsolete Comments in Software Development

 ## Datesets
-The dataset employed by OC-Hunter is a public open source datasets.
+The dataset employed by OC-Hunter is a public open source dataset.
 We can get it from [here](https://drive.google.com/drive/folders/1FKhZTQzkj-QpTdPE9f_L9Gn_pFP_EdBi)

 ## Environmant Installation
 ```